Keto Strawberry Mug Cake

-It is pretty easy to make a mug cake as soon as you follow the few basics steps below.
+It is pretty easy to make a low-carb mug cake recipe as long as you follow the few basics steps below.

 That might be obvious to some, but not all ramekins are microwave safe!
-So first, check that your mug or ramekin can be used in a microwave.
+So first, check that you can put your mug or ramekin in a microwave.

 Then, make sure you are using a tall enough ramekin or mug.
 In fact, when you cook in the microwave, cakes rise fast.
 They usually double in height!

 In order to prevent the cake from overflowing, you need a tall mug.

 It means that the mug cake batter should only fill about half the mug.
 Also, heat diffuses differently in ceramic or in a glass.